By Paul d'Anjou, Twitch growth expert

 Why Powder.gg Mattered (And What Needs Replacing)

-Before listing alternatives, name what Powder did well.
-Otherwise you'll pick a tool that makes you regress.
+Before listing alternatives, name what Powder did well so you do not pick a tool that makes you regress.

 Gaming-Native Moment Detection

 Powder's signature was AI detection trained on gameplay.
-The tool recognized streamer voice spikes, chat audio surges, FPS frags, sometimes even on-screen elimination text.
-That's something audio-first tools like Opus Clip don't do well, as detailed in our breakdown of why Opus Clip struggles with gaming.
+It recognized streamer voice spikes, chat audio surges, and FPS frags, sometimes even on-screen elimination text.
+Audio-first tools do not do that well, as detailed in our breakdown of why Opus Clip struggles with gaming.

-You connected Twitch and Powder pulled the entire VOD to surface candidate clips.
+You connected Twitch and Powder pulled the entire VOD to surface candidate clips, then reformatted to 9:16 with facecam crop and captions.
 No manual extraction, unlike the VOD clipping workflow we describe here.

 The 5 Best Powder.gg Alternatives in 2026

-These five options cover most ex-Powder use cases.
-I dropped tools that don't ingest Twitch VODs or that can't export vertical 9:16.
+These five cover most ex-Powder use cases.
+I dropped tools that do not ingest Twitch VODs or cannot export vertical 9:16.

 1. Eklipse, the Most Complete Gaming-First Clipper